jakeevans00/Wordle_Project/README.md

 # Wordle_Project

-Wordle is a popular game developed by Josh Wardle - this project is an attempt to recreate it
+Wordle is a popular game developed by Josh Wardle - this project is a clone from scratch

 ### Milestone 1: Pick a random word and display it in the first row of boxes